 Speed And Agility

 This has many moves from the original Insanity (like floor sprints and ski abs), with a catch: they must be done within an agility ladder.
-You’ll need perfect form.
+The point of the ladder is to keep your form perfect.
 No cheating here!
-Speed and Agility is a good cardio workout that will leave you sweating and (hopefully) more coordinated for your other athletic ventures (and the other Asylum workouts).
+Speed and Agility is a great cardio workout that will leave you sweating and (hopefully) more coordinated for your other athletic ventures (and the other Asylum workouts).

-This is a plyometric program based around jumping.
+This is a program based around jumping (hence, the name plyometric).
 It’s a great cardio workout that liberally uses the jump rope, agility ladder, and small resistance bands.
 At around forty minutes, it’s a fun workout when I’m pressed for time, but still want a challenge.
 Oh, and you receive a total of two thirty second breaks.
 Yes, two!

 Relief is a short, stretching program that covers most of the major muscle groups.
 It’s a burn, but a good one!
 It’s great for muscle relief on an off day or after an intense workout.